-CASE 14 Rule 11, On the Same Tack, Overlapped Rule 14, Avoiding Contact Rule 16.1, Changing Course Rule 17, On the Same Tack; Proper Course Definitions, Proper Course When, owing to a difference of opinion about a leeward boat's proper course, two boats on the same tack converge, the windward boat must keep clear.
+Rule 11, On the Same Tack, Overlapped

+Rule 14, Avoiding Contact

+Rule 16.1, Changing Course

+Rule 17, On the Same Tack; Proper Course

+When, owing to a difference of opinion about a leeward boat's proper course, two boats on the same tack converge, the windward boat must keep clear.
 Two boats on the same leg sailing near one another may have different proper courses.

 Summary of the Facts After rounding the windward mark in light wind the fleet divided, some boats sailing towards shore to get out of the tide and others remaining offshore in hopes of a better wind.
-L had established an overlap to leeward of W from clear astern and they rounded the mark overlapped.
+L had established an overlap to leeward of W from clear astern while within two of her hull lengths of W, and they rounded the mark overlapped.
 W chose to remain offshore, while L began to luff slowly and informed W of her intention to go inshore.
 W replied 'You have no right to luff.'
 L replied that she was sailing her proper course and W was required to keep clear.
 The discussion took some time.
 L continued to gradually change course, and at no time did W state that she was unable to keep clear.
 The boats touched and both protested.
 The protest committee disqualified L under rule 17 for sailing above her proper course, and she appealed.
 Decision When, owing to a difference of opinion on the proper course to be sailed, two boats on the same tack converge, W is bound by rule 11 to keep clear and by rule 14 to avoid contact.
 This case illustrates the fact that two boats on the same leg sailing very near to one another can have different proper courses.
 Which of two different courses is the faster one to the next mark can not be determined in advance and is not necessarily proven by one boat or the other reaching the next mark ahead.
 The basis for W's protest was that L sailed above her proper course while subject to rule 17.
 L's defence and counter-protest were that she had decided that the inshore course out of the tide would result in her finishing sooner and that, therefore, the course she was sailing was her proper course.
 In addition, L argued that W had broken rules 11 and 14.
 The facts found do not show that L sailed above her proper course; therefore she did not break rule 17.
 When L luffed slowly between positions 1 and 2, W had room to keep clear, so L did not break rule 16.1.
-L could have avoided contact with W. By not doing so, she broke rule 14, but is not penalized because the contact caused no damage or injury.
+L could have avoided contact with W. By not doing so, she broke rule 14, but is exonerated for breaking it because she was the right-of-way boat and the contact caused no damage or injury.
 By failing to keep clear of L, W broke rule 11.
-W could have avoided the contact, and by not doing so she too broke rule 14, but is not exempt from penalization.
+W could have avoided the contact, and by not doing so she too broke rule 14, but she is not exonerated.
 L's appeal is upheld.
 L is reinstated, and W is disqualified for breaking rules 11 and 14.
-RYA 1966/3 CASE 15 Rule 12, On the Same Tack, Not Overlapped Rule 13, While Tacking
+RYA 1966/3 CASE 15

-Rule 18.1(b), Mark-Room: When Rule 18 Applies

-Rule 18.2(b), Mark-Room: Giving Mark-Room

-Rule 18.2(c), Mark-Room: Giving Mark-Room

 Definitions, Mark-Room

+Rule 12, On the Same Tack, Not Overlapped

+Rule 13, While Tacking

+Rule 18.1(b), Mark-Room: When Rule 18 Applies Rule 18.2(b), Mark-Room: Giving Mark-Room Rule 18.2(c), Mark-Room: Giving Mark-Room

 In tacking to round a mark, a boat clear ahead must comply with rule 13; a boat clear astern is entitled to hold her course and thereby prevent the other from tacking.